ShuklaGroup/SLC6_glycosylation/README.md

-## The Effects of N-linked Glycosylation onSLC6 Transporters
+## The Effects of N-linked Glycosylation on SLC6 Transporters

 Matthew C. Chan and Diwakar Shukla